radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

 ```

 ipyrad always creates the `peddrad.loci.gz` file, as this is our internal format,
-as well as the `peddradxstats.txt` file, which reports final statistics for the
+as well as the `peddrad_stats.txt` file, which reports final statistics for the
 assembly (more below).
-The other files created fall in to 3 categories: files
+The other files created are:
-that contain the full sequence (i.e. the `peddrad.loci.gz` and `peddrad.seqs.hdf5`
-files), files that contain only variable sites (i.e. the `peddrad.vcf.gz`
+* `peddrad.seqs.hdf5` another ipyrad2 internal format which contains the full sequence
+information in an optimized binary format.
+This optimized representation is used for
+all downstream ipyrad2 analysis tools.
+* `peddrad.vcf.gz` a standard file format recording genotypes, genomic coordinates,
+depth information, and quality scores for variable sites.
-file), and auxiliary files (`peddrad.bed` which contains genomic coordinates for
-the output mapped loci).
+* `peddrad.bed` which contains genomic coordinates for the output mapped loci.

 The most informative, human-readable file here is `peddrad.stats.txt` which
 gives extensive and detailed stats about the final assembly.
 A quick overview